Hearing and Service Dogs

 We train our dogs to accompany you in public places, such as stores and restaurants.
 The dog’s and your training will include working in public.

-Courthouse Dogs are different from Therapy Dogs.
-Volunteers take Therapy Dogs to various places like hospitals, senior centers and even courthouses to comfort people.
+Facility Dogs are different from Therapy Dogs.
+Volunteers take Therapy Dogs to various places like hospitals, senior centers, and even courthouses to comfort people.
 However, when a child is interviewed about potential abuse, the interview is confidential.
-A therapy dog’s owner may not be present and therapy dogs must have their owners with them.

-We provide Courthouse Dogs free of charge.
-If you are interested in applying for a Courthouse Dog, please email us.
+We provide Facility Dogs free of charge.
+If you are interested in applying for a Facility Dog, please email us.